-Video conferencing solutions vary in price, but which components drive costs tend to be fairly uniform.
-The first major consideration in terms of price are to how many participants (or sometimes hosts) you anticipate offering access.
+Video conferencing solutions vary in price, but which components drive costs are fairly uniform.
+The first major consideration in price is how many participants (or sometimes hosts) you anticipate offering access.
 Generally, the more participants needed on a video conference, the higher your subscription price is going to be.
-It's important to partner with a vendor that offers subscription tiers appropriate for your number of users, so you don't waste money on perpetually empty seats just because you narrowly missed the cut off for a lower level plan.
+It's important to partner with a vendor that offers subscription tiers appropriate for your number of users; you don't want to waste money on perpetually empty seats just because you narrowly missed the cutoff for a lower plan.

 The next consideration is which features each subscription tier offers.
 How features impact price really depends on the company.
-Some companies we reviewed offer all their features with every level of plan, while others restricted the best features to their highest cost subscriptions.
-When it comes to selecting a plan that meets your needs, it's important to have a list of must-have features put together before browsing.
-That way, you will only focus on subscription plans that meet your needs, and then you can adequately compare price points apples-to-apples across companies.
+Some companies we reviewed offer all their features with every level of plan, while others restrict the best features to their highest-cost subscriptions.
+When it comes to selecting a plan that meets your needs, it's important to put together a list of must-have features before browsing.
+That way, you will only focus on subscription plans that meet your needs, and then you can adequately compare price points across companies, apples to apples.

-Some video conference platforms also offer add-ons for an additional fee.
-These add-ons augment the capabilities of a subscription plan by building on the amount of participants permitted, the recording storage space included, and other similar features.
-Add-ons serve as a way to expand your subscription package without bumping up to the next pricing tier.
+Some video conference platforms offer add-ons for an extra fee.
+These add-ons augment the capabilities of a subscription plan by building on the number of participants permitted, the recording storage space included and similar features.
+Add-ons are a way to expand your subscription package without bumping up to the next pricing tier.

 Contract Negotiation and Service Review

 It's also important to know exactly how your service's pricing works.
-Some platforms charge a flat monthly rate, but most are on a per user, per month basis.
-Some video conference companies charge a per host, per month rate, which could be slightly different if some of your employees are just going to serve as participants in meetings rather than hosts.
+Some platforms charge a flat monthly rate, but most are per user, per month.
+Some video conference companies charge per host, per month, which could be slightly different if some of your employees are just going to serve as participants in meetings rather than hosts.